PK0024/RAG-Powered-Educational-Content-Generator/docs/README.md

 # Portfolio Website for RAG Educational Content Generator

 This is a static portfolio website showcasing the RAG-Powered Educational Content Generator project.
-It's designed to be hosted on **GitHub Pages** to demonstrate your work to potential employers.
+It's designed to be hosted on **GitHub Pages** to demonstrate your work.

+**Project by:** Linata Deshmukh & Pranesh Kannan

 ## 🎯 Purpose